waku-org/specs/standards/core/rln-contract.md

 Each membership MUST have exactly one holder.
 The holder role MUST be assigned at membership registration time to the sender (`msg.sender` in Solidity semantics) of the registration transaction.
+The sender of the registration SHOULD have RLN `identity_commitment` generated.
+For more information see [32/RLN-V1](https://github.com/vacp2p/rfc-index/blob/main/vac/32/rln-v1.md).

+Membership registration MAY be initiated by a different entity from the one that controls the RLN `identity_secret`, which is associated with the respective RLN `identity_commitment`.
+Therefore, the holder MAY be assigned to an blockchain address that does not control the `identity_secret`.
-When authorizing membership-related requests, the contract MUST distinguish between the holder and non-holders, and MAY also use additional criteria.
+When authorizing membership-related requests, the contract MUST distinguish between the holder and non-holders, and MAY also implement additional criteria.
-The holder MAY be a different entity from the one that controls the secret associated with the respective RLN commitment******.

 The contract MUST support transactions sent directly from externally-owned accounts (EOA).
 The contract MAY support transactions sent via a chain of contract calls,